- What is Credit by Exam?

 - Which colleges grant credit for most of the CLEP exams?

-Testing for Credit is a way for you to earn real college credits, and potentially save thousands of tuition dollars, by passing tests offered by The College Board, which administers Advanced Placement (AP) and College Level Examination Program (CLEP) exams in math, history, science and many other subjects.
+Credit by Exam is a way for you to earn real college credits, and potentially save thousands of tuition dollars, by passing tests offered by The College Board, which administers Advanced Placement (AP) and College Level Examination Program (CLEP) exams in math, history, science and many other subjects.

 Yes.
-The College Board charges $92 to take each of the AP exams and $80 to take each of the CLEP exams.
-The fee is far less than the tuition cost of taking a college course.
-A reduced test fee is available through The College Board for students with financial need.
+The College Board charges to take each of the AP exams and each of the CLEP exams.
 Military personnel do not have to pay for the test thanks to funding through the Defense Department’s DANTES Program.

 High school students historically have taken Advanced Placement (AP) courses and exams, though a growing number of high school students are starting to take CLEP exams.
 The AP exams are given annually each May in high schools across the country.
 Modern States offers nearly all of the major AP courses, which may include classes your high school does not offer.
 You can take Modern States AP courses online and then register to take the exams at the nearest high school where testing is offered.